hatakkey/MAG-cups/docs/5G_session_verification.md

 Executed 33 lines in 0.2 seconds from file cf1:\magc\s-5g
 ```
-### 8.2 **Checking the UE IP setting **
+### 4.1.2 **Checking the 5G FWA home-user IP setting **

-Check the UE to verify that 10 IMSI are attached i.e.uesimtun0 to uesimtun9 are created
+Check the 5G FWA home-user to verify that 10 IMSI are attached i.e.uesimtun0 to uesimtun9 are created

 ```bash
 ue1>ip a